1. Home

 • Water your yard only when necessary

-• Don’t water during the heat of the day
+• Water during the cooler parts of the day

 • Upgrade to an electric lawn mower